Jhana 8 logo with lotus leaf.

 Jhana doesn’t accidentally come to people during sleep or hypnosis (that I am aware of).
 Jhana doesn’t happen unless the mind is ready for it to happen.
 Usually, this involves the application of one’s self to meditation on some sense object, as mentioned.

-Some people are able to experience Jhana in months… and for most people, it takes years of meditative practice.
+Some people can experience Jhana in months… and for most people, it takes years of meditative practice.
 There are very few people with experience of Jhana – and yet I think anyone on the planet could experience it if they applied themselves.

 According to the Pali Canon, there are eight stages of Jhana called the First Jhana through the Eighth Jhana.